What is The CyberHub Trust?

 How many CyberHubs exist in the UK?

 The CyberHub Trust launched its first CyberHub in Barking, London in 2020.
 There is also a Security Operations Centre (HQ) in Plymouth, with several satellite SOCs across the UK.
-Three additional CyberHub SOCs will be launched in 2021 in Liverpool, Birmingham and Manchester.
+Three additional CyberHub SOCs will be launched in 2021 in Liverpool, Birmingham and Manchester and additional locations in Reading and Lincoln are currently under review.

 What is Cyber Security?